Atrion (NASDAQ:ATRI) Sees Strong Trading Volume

-Atrion Co.
-(NASDAQ:ATRI – Get Free Report) saw unusually-strong trading volume on Thursday .
-Approximately 8,248 shares were traded during trading, a decline of 38% from the previous session’s volume of 13,347 shares.The stock last traded at $449.40 and had previously closed at $448.00.
+Shares of Atrion Co.
+(NASDAQ:ATRI – Get Free Report) saw unusually-high trading volume on Thursday .
+Approximately 7,168 shares changed hands during trading, a decline of 50% from the previous session’s volume of 14,257 shares.The stock last traded at $407.79 and had previously closed at $405.31.

-Separately, StockNews.com raised Atrion from a “sell” rating to a “hold” rating in a research note on Friday, March 1st.
+Separately, StockNews.com upgraded Atrion from a “sell” rating to a “hold” rating in a research report on Friday, March 1st.

-Atrion (NASDAQ:ATRI – Get Free Report) last announced its earnings results on Thursday, February 29th.
-The medical instruments supplier reported $3.65 EPS for the quarter.
-The firm had revenue of $43.58 million for the quarter.
+Atrion (NASDAQ:ATRI – Get Free Report) last released its quarterly earnings results on Thursday, February 29th.
+The medical instruments supplier reported $3.65 earnings per share for the quarter.
 Atrion had a return on equity of 8.07% and a net margin of 11.46%.
+The firm had revenue of $43.58 million during the quarter.

-The company also recently declared a quarterly dividend, which will be paid on Friday, March 29th.
-Shareholders of record on Friday, March 15th will be paid a dividend of $2.20 per share.
-The ex-dividend date of this dividend is Thursday, March 14th.
-This represents a $8.80 annualized dividend and a yield of 1.93%.
-Atrion’s dividend payout ratio is presently 79.78%.
+The business also recently declared a quarterly dividend, which was paid on Friday, March 29th.
+Stockholders of record on Friday, March 15th were given a $2.20 dividend.
+The ex-dividend date of this dividend was Thursday, March 14th.
+This represents a $8.80 annualized dividend and a dividend yield of 2.06%.
+Atrion’s dividend payout ratio is currently 79.78%.

-Institutional investors and hedge funds have recently modified their holdings of the stock.
-Boston Trust Walden Corp boosted its position in shares of Atrion by 2.1% in the third quarter.
-Boston Trust Walden Corp now owns 33,482 shares of the medical instruments supplier’s stock worth $13,834,000 after buying an additional 696 shares during the period.
-Charles Schwab Investment Management Inc. boosted its holdings in Atrion by 2.4% in the third quarter.
-Charles Schwab Investment Management Inc. now owns 10,385 shares of the medical instruments supplier’s stock valued at $4,291,000 after purchasing an additional 243 shares during the last quarter.
-Rhumbline Advisers boosted its holdings in Atrion by 1.5% in the second quarter.
-Rhumbline Advisers now owns 5,952 shares of the medical instruments supplier’s stock valued at $3,367,000 after purchasing an additional 89 shares during the last quarter.
-Summit Global Investments purchased a new position in Atrion in the third quarter valued at about $202,000.
-Finally, Exchange Traded Concepts LLC purchased a new position in Atrion in the third quarter valued at about $333,000.
-Hedge funds and other institutional investors own 66.19% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of the company.
+Copeland Capital Management LLC boosted its holdings in shares of Atrion by 56.4% during the fourth quarter.
+Copeland Capital Management LLC now owns 86 shares of the medical instruments supplier’s stock worth $33,000 after acquiring an additional 31 shares during the period.
+Quadrant Capital Group LLC bought a new position in shares of Atrion during the 4th quarter worth about $36,000.
+FMR LLC lifted its position in Atrion by 38.0% in the 1st quarter.
+FMR LLC now owns 69 shares of the medical instruments supplier’s stock valued at $43,000 after acquiring an additional 19 shares in the last quarter.
+Qube Research & Technologies Ltd purchased a new stake in Atrion in the 3rd quarter valued at about $60,000.
+Finally, Advisor Group Holdings Inc. purchased a new stake in Atrion in the 4th quarter valued at about $65,000.
+Institutional investors and hedge funds own 66.19% of the company’s stock.

 Atrion Company Profile